Fugashu/imx-docs/docs/main/explanations/deepDiveIntoMinting.md

 ### Requirements Layer 1

+Project owner:
+- Your ERC-721 smart contract must be deployed on the Ethereum Blockchain.
+You can read about contract deployment [here](https://ethereum.org/en/developers/docs/smart-contracts/deploying/#how-to-deploy-a-smart-contract).

+Users/Minters:
 - A crypto wallet capable of managing ERC-20 and ERC-721 tokens: The most common and widely adopted solution is [Metamask](https://metamask.io/).
-Metamask can be installed as a browser addon and is set up in a few easy steps as described [here](https://metamask.zendesk.com/hc/en-us/articles/360015489531-Getting-Started-With-MetaMask).
+Metamask can be installed as a browser addon and is setup in a few easy steps as described [here](https://metamask.zendesk.com/hc/en-us/articles/360015489531-Getting-Started-With-MetaMask).
 - A positive L1 ETH balance: In order to mint an NFT on L1 your account needs to possess enough ETH to pay for the NFT you are about to mint plus an additional gas fee, which is paid to the miners.
 You can find rough updated estimates on minting transaction costs [here](https://www.gwei.at/).

 ### Requirements Immutable Layer 2

+Project owner:
+- The collection must be registered on Immutable X. Read about the process [here](https://docs.x.immutable.com/docs/onboarding/).
+- Make sure your customers/users [registered their wallets] (https://support.immutable.com/hc/en-us/articles/360062010454-Creating-a-new-Immutable-X-Key) on Immutable X.
+Minters:
 - Immutable X Key: Your crypto wallet must be setup with Immutable in order to authorize transactions and confirm your identity.
 The Immutable X Key will act as an extension to your Ethereum wallet.
 A step-by-step guide with visual information is available [here](https://support.immutable.com/hc/en-us/articles/360062010454-Creating-a-new-Immutable-X-Key).
-- A positive L2 ETH balance: In order to mint an NFT on L2 your account needs to possess enough ETH to pay for the NFT you are about to mint plus a negligible amount of ETH dust, in order to trigger a transaction.
+- A positive L2 ETH balance: In order to mint an NFT on L2 your account needs to posess enough ETH to pay for the NFT you are about to mint plus a negligible amount of ETH dust, in order to trigger a transaction.
 You can transfer your L1 ETH to L2 by following [this guide](https://support.immutable.com/hc/en-us/articles/360062011474-Depositing-ETH-to-Immutable-X).

 After these steps are completed, you are ready to mint your NFT on L1 or Immutable L2!